-Organising coworking call for your community
+Organising Coworking Calls for your Community

-Organising coworking call for your community¶
+Organising Coworking Calls for your Community#

 If you would like to set up coworking calls for your community, you can repurpose and adapt the format, templates, and materials discussed in this chapter to support your teams and communities.

-Designing a format the works for you¶
+Designing a format that works for you#

 To identify what could be the best format for your coworking calls, you need to think about the following aspects: